krahets/hello-algo/docs-en/chapter_data_structure/number_encoding.md

 One last puzzle is the $[-128, 127]$ range for `byte`, with an additional negative number, $-128$.
 We observe that for the interval $[-127, +127]$, all integers have corresponding sign-magnitude, one's complement, and two's complement, and these can be converted between each other.

 However, **the two's complement $1000 \; 0000$ is an exception without a corresponding sign-magnitude**.
-According to the conversion method, its sign-magnitude would be $0000 \; 0000$, which is a contradiction since this represents zero, and its two's complement should be itself.
+According to the conversion method, its sign-magnitude would be $0000 \; 0000$, which is a contradiction because it represents zero, and its two's complement should be itself.
 Computers designate this special two's complement $1000 \; 0000$ as representing $-128$.
 In fact, the calculation of $(-1) + (-127)$ in two's complement results in $-128$.

 $$
 \begin{aligned}